shaannessy25/project-tracker/README.md

 - **Package Dependencies**: The project's `package.json` file contains the necessary dependencies and devDependencies for the application.
 Notable dependencies include Next.js, React, Prisma, Tailwind CSS, and TypeScript.

-Please note that further details about the project's design patterns, architectural principles, scalability considerations, and security measures were not provided.
-If you have any specific details regarding these aspects, feel free to add them to the README.

 ## Key Features

 - **User Authentication**: Securely register, log in, and manage user accounts.
 - **Project Management**: Create new projects, view existing projects, and delete projects as needed.
-- **Task Tracking**: Add tasks to projects, monitor their progress, and mark them as completed.
+- **Task Tracking**: Create/Delete projects, add tasks to projects, monitor their progress
 - **Efficient Collaboration**: Enable teams to work together by assigning tasks and tracking project status.

 ## Technologies Used